 • Programmable sampling frequency

-• Lease + service package for higher ROI
+• Lease + service packages for higher ROI

 How the Carbon Scout works

 The process used by the Carbon Scout to determine the distribution of activated carbon produces results in line with manual carbon concentration measurements conducted by plant operators.